 301.2.26.
-The aeroplane operator that falls under the applicability of this Article after 1 January 2021 for the first time without qualifying as a new entrant may use either a this Article (year y + 1).
+The aeroplane operator that falls under the applicability of this Article after 1 January 2021 for the first time without qualifying as a new entrant may use either a Fuel Use Monitoring Method or the ICAO CORSIA CO2 Estimation and Reporting Tool (CERT), in the year when it falls under the applicability of this Article (year y).
+If the aeroplane operator does not have sufficient information to use a Fuel Use